hashintel/hash/infra/terraform/README.md

 ## What to do if the HASH DB needs **Disaster Recovery**

-There's a [playbook](./playbooks/db_recovery.md) on what we should do when the DB is on fire, please follow it to recover a snapshot.
+There's a [recovery playbook](./playbooks/db_recovery.md) on what we should do when the DB is on fire, please follow it to recover a snapshot.

 ## Help!
 I need access to the private subnet!